nenna-ai-GmbH/open-webui/PII_MODIFIER_EXTENSION_README.md

 # PII Modifier Extension

-A modular ProseMirror extension that allows users to hover over text and create modifiers (ignore or mask with custom labels) for the Shield API's PII detection system.
+A modular ProseMirror extension that allows users to select text and create modifiers (ignore or mask with custom labels) for the Shield API's PII detection system.

 ## Features

-- **Hover-Based Interaction**: Hover over words (3+ characters) to show modifier popup
+- **Hybrid Interaction Model**:
+  - **Hover for existing entities**: Hover over already-detected PII or modifier highlights to manage them
+  - **Selection for new text**: Select new text (up to 100 characters) to create modifiers
 - **Custom Label Input**: Text field for entering custom PII labels
 - **Smart Context Menus**: Different options for already-detected PII vs. new text
 - **Ignore Modifiers**: Mark text to be ignored during PII detection
 - **Mask Modifiers**: Force text to be detected as PII with custom labels
+- **Character Count Limitation**: Only allows selections of 100 characters or fewer
+- **Easy Entity Management**: Hover over detected PII to quickly ignore or relabel it
 - **Shield API Integration**: Export modifiers in Shield API format
 - **State Management**: Store modifiers in editor state for PiiDetectionExtension to use
 - **Modular Design**: Minimal changes to existing code to prevent merge conflicts